beberlei/litecqrs-php/README.md

 # LiteCQRS for PHP

-Small convention based CQRS library for PHP (loosely based on [LiteCQRS for C#](https://github.com/danielwertheim/LiteCQRS)) that relies on the Message Bus, Command, Event and Domain Event patterns.
+Small naming-convention based CQRS library for PHP (loosely based on [LiteCQRS for C#](https://github.com/danielwertheim/LiteCQRS)) that relies on the Message Bus, Command, Event and Domain Event patterns.